lesbaa/cv-app/README.md

 This App is an isomorphic JavaScript app built to explain an showcase my skills, personality and beliefs as a JS / FE / mid-end dev (and human being).

+It's an ongoing project.
+I intend to keep at it to perfect skills, learn new ones etc.

 The [app itself](https://cv.lesmoffat.co.uk/cv) is built with the follow tech:
 - React, for rendering.
 - Next.JS to help with the isomorphic stuff, bundling.